-DRAMA
+DRAMA & DANCE

 The Sentinel theatre seats 235 people.
-This performance space is not simply a "black box" theatre; it is fully equipped to hold full-length performances.
+This intimate performance space is not simply a "black box" theatre; it is fully equipped to hold full-length performances.
 Recent upgrades in our lighting & sound departments allow us to create new and fresh theatrical looks.
 Offices behind the stage double as access to the stage area from both the right and left wings for students involved in performances.
-Upgraded curtain tracks as well as powered main curtains add to the professional nature of the space.
+New curtain tracks and powered main curtains add to the space's professional nature.
 Sentinel Stage also has an extensive costume collection that helps us put on productions from the Ancient Greeks to the present.
 In addition, we have an ever-growing resource library for acting, music theatre, and theatre production.

-Sentinel's theatre space also boasts a full dance & rehearsal studio with its own sound system.
-A full mirrored wall supports classes that add choreography and movement to their performances.
+Sentinel's theatre space also boasts a full dance studio with its own sound system.
+A full mirrored wall supports dance classes at both the junior and senior levels.
+It also supports classes that add choreography and movement to their performances.
 The "Studio" also serves as a green room when public performances take place.
+It also serves as a small performance venue with the ability to add theatrical lighting as desired.